Waffleer/SomeWhat-Useless-Data-Packs/README.md

       It takes in salmon and puts out a salmon, with increaced velocity.
       What did you expect
-      Try an iron or redstone block behind the cannon, it might fit your needs
+      Try an iron or redstone block behind the cannon, it might fit your needs Does produce some free bonemeal, but not in a significant amount
       #X#   # = cobble
       #O#   O = bow
       ###   X = bucket